Role of maximally entangled states in the context of linear steering inequalities: Introduction

+In \cite{CJWR2009} the authors have developed a series of ``linear steering inequalities" which are useful to check whether a bipartite state is steerable when both the parties are allowed to perform $n$ dichotomic measurements on his or her part.
+Apart from that several steering inequalities have been proposed \cite{si1,si2,si3,si4,si6,si7,si5,CFFW2015,GC2016,tighter,entrop1,entrop2} whose violations can render a correlation to be steerable.

-In case of Bell-nonlocality, for an arbitrary given two qubit state, the maximum magnitude of the left hand side of Bell-CHSH inequality \cite{bell, chsh} contingent upon using projective measurements of spin-$\frac{1}{2}$ observables has been studied \cite{hc}.
-On the other hand, in the context of EPR steering, the maximum magnitude of the left hand side of $2$-settings linear steering inequality \cite{CJWR2009} as well as the maximum magnitude of the left hand side of EPR-steering analog of the CHSH inequality \cite{CFFW2015} for any two qubit state under projective measurements of spin-$\frac{1}{2}$ observables have also been investigated \cite{costa, mal}.
-Furthermore, it has been shown that a given two qubit state violates $2$-settings linear steering inequality \textit{if and only if} the given state violates Bell-CHSH inequality and this is also true for EPR-steering analog of the CHSH inequality \cite{costa, GC2016}.
-In all these studies, maximum magnitudes of the left hand sides of $2$-settings linear steering inequality and Bell-CHSH inequality for a given two qubit state have been studied by performing the maximization over all possible measurement settings.
-Motivated by the above results we investigate the maximum magnitude (maximized over all possible two-qubit states) of the left hand side of $2$-settings linear steering inequality for any two given spin-$\frac{1}{2}$ observables at untrusted party's side and for any two given spin-$\frac{1}{2}$ observables in mutually orthogonal directions at trusted party's side in the present study.
-For any given set of spin-$\frac{1}{2}$ observables, the maximum magnitude of the left hand side of Bell-CHSH inequality has already been studied \cite{guru}.
-Using this result we show that a given set of spin-$\frac{1}{2}$ observables violate $2$-settings linear inequality \textit{if and only if} the given set of spin-$\frac{1}{2}$ observables violate Bell-CHSH inequality.
+In case of Bell-nonlocality, for an arbitrary given two qubit state, the maximum magnitude of the left hand side of Bell-CHSH (Bell-Clauser-Horne-Shimony-Holt) inequality \cite{bell,chsh} contingent upon using projective measurements of spin-$\frac{1}{2}$ observables has been studied \cite{hc}.
+On the other hand, in the context of EPR steering, the maximum magnitude of the left hand side of $2$-settings linear steering inequality \cite{CJWR2009} as well as that of EPR-steering analog of the CHSH inequality \cite{CFFW2015} for any given two qubit state under projective measurements of spin-$\frac{1}{2}$ observables have also been investigated \cite{costa,mal}.
+Furthermore, it has been shown that a given two qubit state violates $2$-settings linear steering inequality \textit{if and only if} the given state violates Bell-CHSH inequality and this is also true for EPR-steering analog of the CHSH inequality \cite{GC2016,costa}.
+In all these studies, maximum magnitudes of the left hand sides of $2$-settings linear steering inequality and Bell-CHSH inequality for a given two qubit state have been analysed by performing the maximization over all possible measurement settings.
+Motivated by the above results we investigate the maximum magnitude (maximized over all possible bipartite quantum states) of the left hand side of $2$-settings linear steering inequality attainable for any given set spin-$\frac{1}{2}$ observables in the present study.
+Using this we propose the necessary and sufficient condition under which $2$-settings linear steering inequality will be violated for any given set of spin-$\frac{1}{2}$ observables at trusted and untrusted parties' sides.
+The maximum magnitude of the left hand side of Bell-CHSH inequality attainable for any given set of spin-$\frac{1}{2}$ observables was studied by Kar \textit{et al.} \cite{guru}.
+By comparing these results we show that a given set of spin-$\frac{1}{2}$ observables violates $2$-settings linear steering inequality \textit{if and only if} that given set of spin-$\frac{1}{2}$ observables violates Bell-CHSH inequality.